 Dharana is the sixth limb of yoga and refers to the art of developing and sustaining concentration.
-If your mind is like the average wandering mind of modern (and ancient) people, you'll need to wield your attention.
-You'll need to intermittently, yet kindly and consistently bring your attention back to the object you chose in step 1.
+If your mind is like the average wandering mind, you'll need to wield your attention.
+You'll need to intermittently, yet kindly and consistently, bring your attention back to the object you chose in step 1.